HippoCampusRobotics/fav_docs/tutorials/ros_launch_setup.rst

 The BlueROV has a pressure sensor.
 The output of the pressure sensor is published under the :file:`pressure` topic inside the vehicle's namespace.
 So by default the topic name will be :file:`/bluerov/pressure`.

-Theoretically we could use the :file:`setpoint_publisher.py` and modify its code to subscribe to the :file:`pressure` topic.
+Theoretically, we could use the :file:`setpoint_publisher.py` and modify its code to subscribe to the :file:`pressure` topic.
 But to keep things modular and separated, we add a new node to the :file:`awesome_package`.
 Let's name it :file:`depth_calculator.py`.
 You could argue that having a complete program only calculating the depth coordinate of the vehicle from pressure data might seem like a bit overkill.
 But let's see the :file:`depth_calculator` as some specific case of a state estimation.
 And this can get complex very quickly.
-Therefore it is a good idea to solve separate problems in separate nodes.
+Therefore, it is a good idea to solve separate problems in separate nodes.

 .. note:: Keep in mind, you have to make every node executable!
 See :ref:`tutorials/ros_package:Write A Node`.